alterakey/trueseeing/README.md

 #### Signatures

-To define a new signature, implement `trueseeing.api.Signature` and advertise the signature you provide.
+To define new signatures, implement `trueseeing.api.Signature` and advertise them.

 The following class will provide a sample detector as `my-sig`, for example: